milind-neu/SugarScribe/README.md

 ## Handled all cases for API response!

 ## Build and Run Instructions
-1. Clone the forked repository `git@github.com:milind-neu/Chef-Choice.git`
+1. Clone the forked repository `git@github.com:milind-neu/SugarScribe.git`
 2. Open terminal and move to the project directory
 3. Run `pod install` to install the required pods
-4. Open `Chef-Choice.xcworkspace` file using latest version of `XCode`
+4. Open `SugarScribe.xcworkspace` file using latest version of `XCode`
 5. Build and Run the app for simulator or iPhone device with iOS version `14.0+`

 ## Unit Tests added